 Dr Kate Gaudion

-Designer, Royal Academy of Arts
+Designer, The Royal College of Art

 Giovanna Jagger